 next-md-blog

-Markdown-first blogging for Next.js .
-Keep posts as .md / .mdx on disk, load them in Server Components with getBlogPost / getAllBlogPosts, render with MarkdownContent, and ship metadata, JSON-LD, RSS, and sitemap helpers — plus an optional CLI to scaffold routes and config.
+Markdown-first content for Next.js .
+Keep posts as .md / .mdx on disk.
+Declare any number of collections (blog, glossary, docs, changelog…) via defineCollection, render with MarkdownContent, and ship metadata, JSON-LD, RSS, sitemap, and llms.txt helpers — plus an optional CLI to scaffold routes, config, and sitemap / robots / RSS files.

 Why it’s different